TelloViz/Kingdom-Coinquest/README.md

 <h1 align='center' id="PlayFieldHeader"> <strong><u>Play Field</u></strong></h1>
 <h2><u>Forge</u> : </h2>
-<p> <li align='left'>The Forge is your primary source for stocking your hand each turn. <br /> The Forge deck is 1 of the 3 places you can draw from during the first phase of your turn.</p>
+<p> <li align='left'>The Forge is your primary source for stocking your hand each turn.
+The Forge <br /> deck is 1 of the 3 places you can draw from during the first phase of your turn.</p>

 <h2><u>Graveyard</u> : </h2>
-<p> <li align='left'>The Graveyard is another 1 of the 3 sources you can draw from during your turn. <br /> The Graveyard is a community shared discard pile.
-The discard serves a dual purpose. <br /> It is also 1 of 2 places you can choose to discard to in the final phase of your turn. <br /> The Graveyard is always stacked face up and only the top card is accessible at any time.
+<p> <li align='left'>The Graveyard is a community shared discard pile.
+The Graveyard <br /> serves a dual purpose.
+It is also 1 of 3 places you can choose to draw from <br /> during the Draw Phase of your turn.
+The Graveyard is always stacked face up and <br /> only the top card is accessible at any time.

 ---

 (<b>Be careful!
-Anything you discard to this stack, is then retrievable during the draw phase of a rival kingdom's turn.</b>)</p>
+Anything you discard to the Graveyard, is then retrievable during the draw phase of a rival kingdom's turn!</b>)</p>

 ---

 <h2><u>Salvage Yard</u> : </h2>
 <p> <li align='left'>There are 3 spots in your area of the play field labeled "Salvage".
-These are aditional discard slots which can hold 1 card each.
-These cards can be retrieved just like drawing from the Forge or the Graveyard.
-However, these cards are only accessible to yourself.
+These are <br /> aditional discard slots which can hold 1 card each.
+These cards can be retrieved <br /> just like drawing from the Forge or the Graveyard.
+However, your Salvage Cards <br /> are only accessible to you.

 ---